 Onboard with Carnival Australia

-As the cruising industry Down Under becomes more competitive, Carnival is always looking for ways to innovate and improve their packages.
+As the cruising industry Down Under becomes more competitive, Carnival is always looking for ways to innovate and improve their packages and provide great deals.
 Green Thunder is the fastest waterslide at sea, while Serenity Retreat offers up a divine escape from the kids, with hammocks, lounges and a heated spa.
 Fine dining incorporates the best in fresh produce, and on Legend the Red Frog Pub and Bonsai Sushi restaurant are exceptional new additions.

 All age groups are catered for onboard.
 Camp Ocean is well-equipped to keep any young cruiser happy with three subgroups each catering for kids in various age ranges, while Circle C offers movies, video games and scavenger hunts for young teenagers.
 The more grown-up teens can dance at the disco and make new friends at Club 02.
 No-one is left out on Carnival.